Dealing with infertility can be a hard and emotional journey. In this article, we go through steps to help you cope with infertility.

 To anyone struggling with infertility, please know that all the feelings and emotional stress you are going through at this moment is completely natural.
 Difficulty conceiving can be very hard to comprehend, especially when it seems to come so easily to others.
-This can create painful feelings of loss, frustration, hopelessness and confusion, potentially leading to infertility depression; of which can take its toll if suppressed.
+This can create painful feelings of loss, frustration, hopelessness and confusion, potentially leading to infertility depression; which can take its toll if suppressed.
 So instead of avoiding how you feel, face it, scream, cry or be angry if you want to; and say to yourself it is ok to feel sympathy and grieve.

 2. Communicate With Your Partner

 Dealing with infertility can be an emotional and physical strain not only for oneself but also on a relationship.
-Infertility can lead to resentment and built up tension between you and your loved one and to avoid this happening, no matter the stage of your fertility journey, take the time to communicate and re-establish intimacy.
+Infertility can lead to resentment and build up the tension between you and your loved one, to avoid this happening, no matter the stage of your fertility journey, take the time to communicate and re-establish intimacy.
 You may notice your partner is dealing with infertility differently, therefore it is important to check in and find out how they are feeling, what their thoughts are on the next steps and if there is anything they need from you.
-Supporting your partner will not only provide them strength but also allow you to hear supportive words one doesn’t normally say to themselves, changing your mindset to be optimistic.
+Supporting your partner will not only provide them strength but also allow you to hear supportive words one doesn’t normally say to yourself, changing your mindset to be optimistic.
 On the other hand, appreciate that even if your partner may appear to be a pillar of strength, they could also benefit from you lending an ear.

 Furthermore, we appreciate that single women can also be going through stress and upset when looking into their fertility; enhanced by their biological clock.
 As fertility options continue to grow, more women are having babies independently through IUI and sperm donors.
 With or without a partner, it is important to speak to someone, providing an outlet for your emotions.